Hendry County, Florida: History

 On May 11, 1923, just three days after neighboring Collier County was also created and partitioned from Lee County, the Florida Legislature voted to establish Hendry County, named after Francis A. Hendry.
 The first county commissioners were M.F.
 Boisclaire, M.E.
 Forrey, Thomas O'Brien, R.H.
 Magill, and L.N.
 Thomas.
 The town of LaBelle (chartered as a city in 1925) was designated as the county seat.
 A temporary jail was erected at a city park in LaBelle, while E.E.
 Goodno, who owned the Everett Hotel, allowed rooms and office space in the building to be used as a temporary courthouse.

 Residents voted by a wide margin in favor of a $530,000 bond issue in November 1924, with $430,000 to be allotted towards improvement of roads and $100,000 for construction of a courthouse.
 The courthouse was finished in 1927, and has been listed in the National Register of Historic Places since 1990.
 In 1925, the only other incorporated municipality in Hendry County, Clewiston, became a city.
 In mid-1926, a cross-state highway (initially designated as State Road 25, but later renumbered 80) linking Fort Myers to Palm Beach was completed and passed through Hendry County.
 Around this time, the Gulf Atlantic Transportation, based in LaBelle, began providing transportation from Fort Myers to West Palm Beach.
 Another improvement to transportation occurred when the Seaboard–All Florida Railway started its rail service from LaBelle to Fort Myers in mid-1927.
 The 1926 Miami hurricane and 1928 Okeechobee hurricane both impacted Hendry County, though damage and loss of life was significantly less than in other areas around Lake Okeechobee.

 The Number 5 British Flying Training School was operated at Riddle Field in Clewiston during World War II, with more than 1,800 Royal Air Force pilots trained there.
 Upon completion of the Herbert Hoover Dike in 1961, a dedication ceremony was held in Clewiston, which included a speech by former president Herbert Hoover.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1190 sqmi, of which 1153 sqmi is land and 37 sqmi (3.1%) is water.
 The county borders Lake Okeechobee; the Lake Okeechobee Scenic Trail runs through Hendry County.
+Hendry County is the southernmost county in the United States which does not have an ocean coastline or an international border.